ALEX STRADA

 Call to Care: Protecting Flushing Creek through the Rights of Nature

-Public workshop with Tali Keren, lawyer Cheif Harry Wallace, CUNY Law Professor Rebecca Bratspies, Tecumseh Cesar, and Rebecca Pryor of Guardians of Flushing Bay
+With Tali Keren, lawyer Chief Harry Wallace, CUNY Law Professor Rebecca Bratspies, Tecumseh Cesar, and Rebecca Pryor of Guardians of Flushing Bay

 Queens Museum